Project Management MSc

 Assessments

 A range of assessment methods are used across the course, the choice of which reflects the needs and demands of the different types of module.
 Some modules will assess the ability to work collaboratively in a team and others will assess individual capability.
-Types of assessment will range from examinations to group presentations including essays, reports, financial analyses, literature reviews and research based projects.
+Types of assessment will range from group presentations including essays, reports, financial analyses, literature reviews and research based projects.
+There are no exams on this course.

 The interactive nature of the taught sessions offers opportunities to gain feedback on your performance before being formally assessed and increasing use is made of eLearning to further support the feedback process.